 Small-scale attacks often evade detection and slip through the breaches.
 Hackers will use these micro attacks to carry out their plans instead of going for the big guns.

 15. Automation and A.I

 A.I. tools are already being used in the world.
 There are A.I. tools helping manufacture cars while others are sifting through a large amount of data.
-However, there’s a downside to using automation since it takes only a single mistake in the code or a faulty algorithm to bring down entire A.I. network and along with it, the entire infrastructure it was controlling.
+However, there’s a downside to using automation since it takes only a single mistake in the code or a faulty algorithm to bring down the entire A.I. network and, along with it, the entire infrastructure it was controlling.